LacunaOmnibus/MontyLacuna/doc/logging.rst

     l = my_client.user_logger
     l.error( "This is an error message." ) l.info( "This is an info message." ) l.debug( "This is a debug message.
-You may want a lot of these as you're working." )
+You may want a lot of these while you're working." )

 As with the request log, only WARNING level or higher will display to the screen by default, while any lower-level entries will just go into the log